kongzyeons/My_Profile/README.md

 ## My project

-  I studied industrial engineering at Kasetsart University year 4.
+   I have studied industrial engineering at Kasetsart University for 4 years.
-I am interested in artificial intelligence, machine learning, and data science.Although, I will study industrial engineering,but I feel challenging with these of work
+I am interested in Artificial Intelligence, Machine Learning, and Data Science.Although, I will study industrial engineering,but I feel challenging with these of work